OpenFn/unicare-openfn/README.md

 These assumptions should be reviewed if system configurations or forms are updated in future deployments.

+## 7. Security & Data Protection
+To ensure safe and responsible data handling, this integration follows UNICEF’s internal guidelines and security best practices.
+The checklist outlines key measures related to transport encryption, access control, authentication, PII handling, and system configuration management.

+View the full Security Checklist here: [Security Checklist for Inform–UNICARE Integration](https://docs.google.com/document/d/1sx_QqQg0yPHGRI5ZVbO_SjlWiPLGoYmL/edit?usp=sharing&ouid=100028693760577730296&rtpof=true&sd=true)

-## 7. Change Management Guidelines
+## 8. Change Management Guidelines

 Administrators should review the integration configuration when changes are made to the Inform form or the Primero instance.
 Common changes that require updates include: